 But sometimes the tunneling effect is good and you will want it for decorative stitches – if you make tucks, for example.

-Just increase the tension of the upper threads, choose the twin needle with 4 mm distance between the needles and sometimes set a special presser foot.
+Just increase the tension of the upper threads, choose the twin needle with a 4 mm distance between the needles, and sometimes set a special presser foot.

 In the images below you see how you can use the tunneling effect to make decorative stitches.
 The red fabric is quite stable knit, and the other fabric is fancy velvet.

-But if you work with knits only occasionally and using the twin needle for sewing hems then you may try following:
+But if you work with knits only occasionally and use the twin needle for sewing hems then you may try the following:

 1. Use a stretchable thread in the bobbin – woolly nylon or Eloflex.
 It will help to keep the seams stretchable.

-Also, in this case it’s better to use twin needles with the distance of 2, 2.5 or 3 mm between the needles.
-If you are using zigzag stitch the distance between the needles should not exceed 3 mm.
+Also, in this case, it’s better to use twin needles with a distance of 2, 2.5, or 3 mm between the needles.
+If you are using a zigzag stitch the distance between the needles should not exceed 3 mm.
 Otherwise, there is a high risk of damaging the needle.

 Anyway, first test the stitch out on scraps and slowly turn the wheel by hand to check if the twin needle works with your zigzag stitches.